Battleroid/research/README.md

 ## instructions

 Run `python manager.py` to start menu for splitting/viewing information.
-You can also do the same with `python master.py filename.npz` to manually split.
+You can also do the same with `python master.py filename.npz` for a regular split or `python master.py filename.npz true` to perform a master split.

 ## restrictions